-Students are required to select a minimum of seven (7) credits.
-Students should take challenging courses in order to better prepare themselves for their future goals.
+Students are required to select a minimum of six (6) credits.
+Students can only take a maximum of eight (8) credits.
+Students should take challenging courses to better prepare themselves for their future goals.
 It is recommended that a student receive at least a 'C' grade before selecting the next course in a sequence.
-This is especially true in mathematics, world language, advanced sciences and other sequential subjects.
-The school counselor and teachers should be consulted when scheduling advanced sequential courses if there is a question about successful completion of the course.
+This is especially true in mathematics, world language, advanced sciences, and other sequential subjects.
+The school counselor and teachers should be consulted when scheduling advanced sequential courses if there is a question about the successful completion of the course.

-The school builds its master schedule and projects its needs on the basis of all the courses selected by approximately 2,220 students.
-Therefore, once completed, student course selections will be considered finalized on MAY 12, 2023 unless the selections fail to prepare the student for minimum graduation requirements or fail to meet curricular program requirements.
+The school builds its master schedule and projects its needs on the basis of all the courses selected by approximately 2,200 students.
+Therefore, once completed, student course selections will be considered finalized on MAY 10, 2024 unless the selections fail to prepare the student for minimum graduation requirements or fail to meet curricular program requirements.

 Course availability for non-required, elective courses is determined by sufficient student selection and/or staff availability.
-Insufficient subscription or staffing constraints could cause a course to become unavailable after the initial scheduling selection process.
+Insufficient requests or staffing constraints could cause a course to become unavailable after the initial scheduling selection process.
 All students will receive a verification of course selections in the spring.
 This does not represent the student's scheduled courses; students will receive the scheduled courses prior to the start of the school year.